How AI Assistants Take Automation to a Superior Level

 Mobile devices, messaging apps, social media and video channels like FaceTime, WhatsApp, Slack, and others are now the norm for most consumers, offering immediate and convenient ways of connecting, communicating, transacting, and buying.
 The days of customers dialing a contact center number and waiting on hold until an agent is free to answer them are fast disappearing.
 Similar can be said for emailing a support query.
 So why do many businesses still put toll-free numbers and email contact forms as the interface to their service or support center?

-Recent advancements in artificial intelligence (AI) are creating opportunities for companies to deploy digital AI assistants that support chat-based self-service and engagement models across many different touch points in the customer lifecycle.
-Based on natural language processing (NLP), conversational AI solutions are reducing the need for many human interactions in labor-intensive or routine processes.
+Companies now have the chance to use digital AI assistants that enable chat-based self-service and engagement models at several times of the customer lifecycle thanks to recent breakthroughs in AI.
+Conversational AI solutions are replacing many human interactions in labor-intensive or repetitive procedures thanks to natural language processing (NLP) technology.
 An AI assistant can understand and respond to a customer using natural language, similar to how humans carry on a conversation.
 But rather than replace humans altogether, they can be put to work to deflect and automate common customer requests, leaving the unique or complicated issues for human agents to deal with.

-Commonly referred to as chatbots, virtual AI assistants, digital assistants, or AI Bots, the application of conversational AI extends beyond just simulating human conversation to bring higher levels of automation to solving customer issues; using natural language as an interface, with AI backing it up.
-This provides a new wave of customer self-service and automation models that are powered by AI.
+The use of conversational AI, also known as digital assistants, virtual AI assistants, AI Bots, or chatbots goes beyond just replicating human communication to introduce higher degrees of automation to solving customer concerns.
+It does this by utilizing natural language as an interface and AI to support it.
+This offers a fresh wave of AI-powered automation and customer self-service models.
 For this reason, we foresee that digital AI assistants will become a more dominant interface in supporting customers throughout their different journeys with a business, from the first point of contact in a sales cycle through operational interactions, service and support, and more.

 The business applications for digital AI assistants are not just confined to customer service but span the complete customer lifecycle, engaging with a customer at the very first point of interaction in a sales or acquisition process right through to when a customer makes a claim, re-orders a product, upgrades their subscription, checks their delivery status, lodges a complaint, or leaves for another competitor.
 As such, many different departments in a business are finding their own use cases for implementing these AI-powered digital assistants to help them automate how they engage with customers from sales to operations, customer service, finance, marketing, and retention.

 Think of all the many ways in which we interact with businesses, whether it’s a retailer, utility provider, an insurance company, our banking partners, or any other service provider.
-Whether we are looking for a quote, applying for a loan, purchasing a policy, managing our account, or renewing a membership, there are many different interaction points where an AI assistant can add great value in offering fast and convenient access for customers.
+There are several customer engagement points, such as renewing a membership, getting a quote, purchasing a policy, monitoring our account, or submitting an application for a loan when an AI assistant may be quite helpful in providing quick and simple access for consumers.

-Let’s look at five business use cases for digital AI assistant solutions at different points in the customer lifecycle:
+Here are five use cases for digital AI assistants at various stages of the customer lifecycle:

 1. Sales AI Assistant